ovh/docs/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale/guide.en-gb.md

 This configuration is more flexible, you don't have to associate an Additional IP(v4) to a server but rather to a vRack.
 This means that if a VM wants to use an Additional IP, it can claim it directly without any additional configuration and independently of the host it is hosted on.

-For Addtional IPv6 you can see deeper in this article [Configuring an IPv6 block in a vRack](https://help.ovhcloud.com/csm/en-dedicated-servers-configure-an-ipv6-in-a-vrack?id=kb_article_view&sysparm_article=KB0062838)
+For Additional IPv6 specific configuration options, please refer this article: [Configuring an IPv6 block in a vRack](https://help.ovhcloud.com/csm/en-dedicated-servers-configure-an-ipv6-in-a-vrack?id=kb_article_view&sysparm_article=KB0062838)

 > [!warning]
 >